gcallah/hambone/chaps/chap3.md

 "So you saying we ain't brothers no more?"

-"I'm saying a brother oughta let another brother know if something troubling him."
+"I'm saying a brother oughta let another brother know if something troublin' him."

 "I just ain't got no future ahead of me."